wmbest2/rats/README.md

 ###Capabilities

-* Concurrent Test Running on all devices connected
+* Concurrent Test Running on all devices requested
+ * Devices are held only as long as the test runs freeing them up sooner for more testing
+ * Active Device monitoring lets you see which devices are in use
 * Filter Devices for a particular run
  * Device count filter so you don't piss off your coworkers
  * Automatic SDK filtering based on manifest parameters
  * Strict filtering mode and Serial filters for cases where you must run a particular subset of devices
 * Easy to use Api for extra info

+###Gradle Plugin

+Coming soon.
+Plugin is working and nearly complete.

 ###Whats Missing / What's to come